ktlnbstn/HangmanApp/README.md

 TO RUN:
 - Open this [link](https://github.com/ktlnbstn/HangmanApp) to my HangManApp GitHub Repository.
 - Please download the ZIP file.
 Next, unzip the download.
-- Please follow the "Cloning an Existing Repository" instructions [here](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).
 - Please download/install [IntelliJ](https://www.jetbrains.com/idea/download/) if necessary.
 - Please download/install [MAMP](https://www.mamp.info/en/downloads/) if necessary.
 - Open both programs.
 - In IntelliJ, press 'Import project'.
-Navigate to where you downloaded the HangManApp repository and choose it.
+Navigate to where you downloaded the HangmanApp repository and choose it.
   - Next, choose 'Create project from existing sources'.
 Accept all default settings and click 'Finish'.
   - A notification will pop up, 'Unlinked Gradle Project'.
 Click it and be sure to check the 'Use auto-import' selection.
   - The project will build.